saps2412/SpineNuancesWebsite/content/english/blog/ostaPek_ACIF_fusion_C6-C7_canine_spinal_column.md

 The thin wall cage design enables unparalleled graft to cage volume ratio and the open three-strut cage architecgture matches vertebral endplates and lowers the risk of subsidence whilst the large lateral and transverse bone ports allow for optimal fusion.

-The ostaPek® ACIF/ACDF is available in a number of sizes to provide ease of use, flat or domed, lots of space for graft and optimal match of intervertebral space.
+The ostaPek® ACIF/ACDF cage is available in a number of sizes to provide ease of use, flat or domed, lots of space for graft and optimal match of intervertebral space.
-Just select the right sized trial, verify the fit and then place the ACIF/ACDF cage filled with the medium of choice.
+Just select the right sized trial, verify the fit and then place the ACIF/ACDF implant filled with the medium of choice.

 Gold-markers confirm the implant position and the material is fully radiolucent for high quality diagnostic follow up with CT, MRI and plane x-ray.